richefeu/rockable/prepro/converters/stl2shape/README.md

    Convert a binary STL file to a shape that can be used by Rockable
 ```

-The arguments `--maxLength` and `--scaleFactor` will both affect the chosen radius.
+The arguments `-m, --maxLength` and `-s, --scaleFactor` will both affect the chosen radius if option `-z, --scaleRadius` is used.
 No extra-data (OBB, inertia, volume, etc.) will be saved in the output shape-file. this means that the application `shapeSurvey` will be used to compute these extra-data.